Carolyn Poplett died on May 18, 2022. This is the eulogy I gave for her at First United Church in Oak Park on July 23rd, 2022.

 Returning from a road-trip that kept me away for two weeks, I knew to expect that my mother, Carolyn, who is fast approaching her 92nd birthday, would impress me with how dementia had robbed another tiny piece of her mind.
 It’s hard to go away without some dread of the return, knowing how she depends on the society of her two sons.

-If nothing else, our company and a steady streams of visits retards somewhat her decline.
-We’ll watch Gunsmoke with her, the longest running show in television history, co-created by John Meston, a screenwriter who authored 379 Gunsmoke episodes himself some time after riding broncos in Colorado and attending Dartmouth, Harvard, and the Sorbonne in Paris.
-If you want to know why that show is deep, I think John Meston had something to do with it.
+If nothing else, our company and a steady stream of visits retard somewhat her decline.
+My brother, Jim, and I will swap turns watching Gunsmoke with her, the longest running show in television history, co-created by John Meston, a screenwriter who authored 379 Gunsmoke episodes himself some time after riding broncos in Colorado and attending Dartmouth, Harvard, and the Sorbonne in Paris.
+If you want to know why that show is deep, John Meston and an envious liberal arts education had something to do with it.
+It’s a good thing since Carolyn has undoubtedly looped through 379 episodes more than once, while the rest of us, her caregivers, Mariya and Lyn, and two sons could only claim the half.

 “I sure do, mom.”